 What to eat to help avoid constipation

-- Exercise and Walk – Stay active, or even some simple stretches and exercises can get your bowels moving.
+- Exercise and walk – Stay active, or even do some simple stretches and exercises to get your bowels moving.

-- Colon Massage – You can do an abdominal massage clockwise around your belly, especially the Left lower side, where the bowel movement can get backed up.
+- Colon massage – An abdominal massage clockwise around your belly can help get things moving.
+Spend some time on the lower left side, where the bowel movement can get backed up.

-- A stool softener or magnesium.
-If you must because you are super constipated, try a gentle stool softener or magnesium.
-Stool softeners should be used as needed.
-This stuff is magic pixie dust.
+- A stool softener or magnesium – Stimulant laxatives should only be used when necessary, instead, try Magnesium.
+Magnesium is magic pixie dust.
 It helps with constipation by keeping your poops soft.
 Also great to help with sleep and anxiety.
-Safe for pregnancy and breastfeeding but of course, check with your doctor.
+Safe for pregnancy and breastfeeding, but of course, check with your doctor.
 My fave brand is Natural Calm.
 They have a powder mix or convenient gummies for travel or on the go.
-Available at Whole Foods or on Amazon Prime (obvi)!
-Some of my other travel recommendations:
+Available at Whole Foods or on Amazon Prime.

-- Consume Prunes and Probiotics – The number two reasons for constipation are not enough fluids and not enough fiber.
-So I pack my prunes in a zip lock bag, start each day with a cup of warm water, add in a daily probiotic, and you are in business.
-Of course, exercise, healthy eating, and browsing the internet can help too.
+- Consume prunes and probiotics – Two reasons for constipation are not enough fluids, and not enough fiber.
+I pack my prunes in a zip lock bag, start each day with a cup of warm water and add in a daily probiotic.

-- Stay hydrated – Drink water- try warm water in AM
+- Stay hydrated – Drinking lots of water or try warm water in the morning.

 What to do while in the air

 Road trips and air travel are synonymous with long bouts of sitting.
 It can be challenging, but be proactive and walk or stretch as much as possible.
 Movement is key both in transit and at your destination to keep poop moving through your colon.
 Exercise also helps to bring blood flow to support your pelvic floor muscles relax.
 Here are a few travel-friendly exercises to consider: